Edward M. Gabriel: Career

 Gabriel is president and CEO of The Gabriel Company, LLC, as well as the president and CEO of the American Task Force on Lebanon.
 He also served as CEO of the Madison Public Affairs Group.
-Gabriel previously held roles in areas like the United States Department of Energy, Council of Energy Resource Tribes, and Keystone Policy Center’s Energy Project.
+Gabriel previously held roles in areas like the United States Department of Energy, Council of Energy Resource Tribes, and Keystone Policy Center's Energy Project.

 He serves on the boards of the American Schools of Tangier and Marrakech, the Keystone Policy Center, AMIDEAST, and Lebanese American University.

 Ambassador to Morocco

-Gabriel was sworn in as the 16 US ambassador to Morocco on November 1997 and arrived there in January 1998.
+Gabriel was sworn in as the 16 US ambassador to Morocco in November 1997 and arrived there in January 1998.
 He served until March 2001.

 USIP

 On December 15, 2021, President Joe Biden nominated Gabriel to be a member of the board of directors of the United States Institute of Peace.
-He was confirmed to a four year term by the U.S. Senate via voice vote on August 4, 2022.
+He was confirmed to a four-year term by the U.S. Senate via voice vote on August 4, 2022.

 Awards and recognitions

 Gabriel has won many awards, including the Ellis Island Medal of Honor and ACCESS Arab American of the Year.
-He has also won Lebanon’s National Order of the Cedar and Morocco’s Order of the Ouissam Alaouite.
+He has also won Lebanon's National Order of the Cedar and Morocco's Order of the Ouissam Alaouite.